 In addition, drivers and passengers should always wear seatbelts, and younger passengers should use car seats, booster seats, or other devices, such as seatbelt clips, that are appropriate for their size and age.
 Drivers should always adjust their rear- and side-view mirrors correctly, and frequently check them, so that they are aware of what is going on behind and to the side of them when driving, and even when stopping or when parked.

 However, even the most careful drivers cannot always avoid accidents or injuries, particularly when it comes to rear-end collisions.
 Nearly all rear-end collisions are caused by the driver who is behind.
 It may be an intoxicated driver who is unable to react in time to apply his brakes; a tailgating driver; a speeding driver who miscalculates his braking distance or who decides to "make the light" even when the driver in front has already applied his brakes; or a driver who lets herself get distracted with a cell-phone, a text message, a hamburger, or noisy children.
-If you have been the victim of a rear-end collision, chances are that the driver who caused the accident is liable for negligence.The Car Accident Attorneys at Abels & Annes Can Help Rear-End Collision Victims Recover Damages
+If you have been the victim of a rear-end collision in the Chicago area, the chances are that the driver who caused the accident is liable for negligence.The Car Accident Attorneys at Abels & Annes Can Help Rear-End Collision Victims Recover Damages

 If you have been injured, or someone you love has been injured or killed in a rear-end collision, the personal injury attorneys at Abels & Annes can help you.
 Whatever injury or damage you may have suffered, our experienced team of attorneys has the experience and knowledge necessary to make sure you recover all the damages to which you may be entitled.
 We can help you sift through the confusing and endless stream of insurance paperwork, medical bills, disability forms, and other issues that can overwhelm you, particularly when you are trying to focus on recovery and on dealing with the stresses and strains of a disrupted life.